 - Prone to dents

-Several years ago, we would not have called metal water bottles "versatile," largely due to their weight and awkwardness.
-Today, we enjoy using our metal bottles at work, at the gym, and for most outdoor recreational activities.
+Nowadays, we use stainless bottles for just about everything.
 The insulated options are great at keeping our liquids hot or cold in the office and outdoors, regardless of the external temperature.
-We love using the non-insulated Klean Kanteen Classic as a do-it-all bottle, as it is easy to use, lightweight, and durable.
+Non-insulated metal bottles are great all-arounders; they're lightweight, durable, and easy to use.
 As the technology for metal bottles improves, so does their functionality and versatility.

 We think that the drinking experience from glass bottles is the best.
 There is just something about glass that makes water taste purer, fresher, all-around better.
 Also, glass is widely accepted as a safe alternative to plastic containers.